Last updated:

 • The situation in the Horn of Africa is already an emergency; therefore, donors must act immediately by increasing funding for lifesaving assistance.

-Immediate humanitarian assistance, including cash, food and nutrition treatment programs, is urgently required to mitigate the impact of the emergency and avert famine.
+Immediate humanitarian assistance, including cash, food and nutrition treatment programs, is urgently required to mitigate the impact of the hunger crisis.

 Livelihood support